OUR COFFEE GROWERS

 Born and raised in the lush hills of Subirana, Yoro, Honduras, farmer Raquel Giron Rosales is dedicated to bringing out the best from her cherished beans.

-Her farm is located at 1300 meters altitude, and the end result is a vibrant cup of joe with fruit-forward flavors like peach and guava.
+Her farm is located at 4,200 feet altitude, and the end result is a vibrant cup of joe with fruit-forward flavors like peach and guava.

 JUAN MANUEL CRUZ VILLEDA

 Juan's finca is near San Antonio, in Copan region.
-He is the artist behing our 88.0-points blend of Lempira & IHCAFE-90.
+He is the artist behind our 88.0-points IHCAFE-90.

 And his coffee is a true work of art, indeed.
 From the sweet, peach-like flavor notes to the exquisite caramel undertones, every sip is an experience worth savoring.

-Yuliana hails from Marcala, Honduras and produces our 87.0-score blend of Catuai and Lempira.
+Yuliana hails from Marcala, Honduras and produces our 87.0-score Catuai.

-Altitude plays a big role in flavor development, and at a lofty 1600 meters, this coffee has had all the right conditions to develop traits that will tantalize your taste buds.
+Altitude plays a big role in flavor development, and at a lofty 5,200 feet, this coffee has had all the right conditions to develop traits that will tantalize your taste buds.

 In addition, Yuliana's coffee beans are certified USDA & Fairtrade.